 Features of Whatusersdo

-Whatusersdo offers a wide range of features that makes it appealing to digital professionals.
-Additionally, it provides people with the opportunity to earn some while testing the website for others.
+Whatusersdo is a website testing company that offers a wide range of features that makes it appealing to digital professionals.
+Additionally, it provides people with the opportunity to earn some while testing a new website for others.

 Founded in 2008, Whatusersdo was subsequently acquired by UserZoom.
 The impressive list of Fortune 100 companies that UserZoom has as its clients indicates the credibility of Whatusersdo.